EmmaYounan/Web-Animation/README.md

 This work (poster) was made by Pierre Mendell in 1998, presenting the "The twelfth night" by Shakespeare for the Bayerische Staatsoper.
 Pierre Mendell is an American-German designer, and one of the world's leading graphic designers.
 For almost 30 years he played a role in creating the visual identity of the neue sammlung – the international design museum munich.

 Simplicity in forms is one of the many characteristics that Mendell's work had.
 Clean style, basic, essential, minimal, and prefers rational and smart solutions.
-Mendell himself says, that the reason that he prefers to avoid the use of photography is that it represents the reality that can change, while fixing a concept make it persists along time.
+Mendell himself says, that is the reason why he prefers to avoid the use of photography is that it represents the reality that can change, while fixing a concept make it persists along time.

 Another characteristic is complexity in ideas.
 Despite his work being connoted by immediacy and simplicity, you can find a lot of the complexity in his themes and concepts.